hydro-sdk/hydro-sdk.io/blog/2021-07-11-fluttering-over-the-air.md

 Like Hydro-SDK itself, Registry is still in an incredibly early stage.
 We are looking for members of the community to try Hydro-SDK, Registry and codepush and provide their feedback and experience.
 Consequently, there is no official service level agreement (SLA) at this time.
 Please reach out on [Github issues](https://github.com/hydro-sdk/hydro-sdk/issues), [Github discussions](https://github.com/hydro-sdk/hydro-sdk/discussions), [Discord](https://discord.com/invite/DuM2vkUSNr), or email us at "hello (at) hydro-sdk.io".

 ## Licensing
-For a large part of Hydro-SDKs existence, it has been licensed under the GNU Affero General Public License Version 3 (or AGPL-3).
+For a large part of Hydro-SDKs existence, it has been licensed under the GNU Affero General Public License Version 3 (AGPL-3).
 This was done in order to make it harder for companies to take the open-source Hydro-SDK and monetize it by providing value added services (like codepush) around it.
 Starting from Hydro-SDK `0.0.1-alpha.0` and `INSERT NIGHTLY`, Hydro-SDK will be licensed under the far more permissive MIT license.
 If you're a business or other entity for which the MIT license does not meet your needs, please reach out at "hello (at) hydro-sdk.io".

 ## Caveats and Future Work
 ### State Management